leangjia/blender_docs/manual/physics/fluid/type/flow.rst

 .. _bpy.types.FluidFlowSettings.use_absolute:

 Absolute Density
-   If this checkbox is enabled, the emitter will only produce more smoke / fire if there is space for it in the emitter region.
-Otherwise, if the checkbox is disabled, smoke / fire will always be produced and add up.
+   If this checkbox is enabled, the emitter will only produce more smoke or fire if there is space for it in the emitter region.
+Otherwise smoke or fire will always be produced and add up.

 .. _bpy.types.FluidFlowSettings.temperature: